 - A. An Appointing Authority may allow a salaried employee to accrue flex time whenever such employee works in excess of forty (40) paid hours during the work week.
 Flex time is earned at the rate of one (1) hour for each hour worked over 40 paid hours in a week. - B. The maximum accumulation of flex time is capped at two hundred forty (240) hours.
 Hours worked, resulting in excess of these limits, will not be added to an employee's flex accrual nor paid. - C. An employee who wishes to utilize flex time off must request the time off through the County's Dayforce system, in the same manner as other time off requests, and must receive approval for said time off. - D. Flex time will not be paid out at any time.
-Employees who leave employment with flex time hours on their account will forfeit those hours. - E. Appointing Authorities have the right to manage both the accrual of and the use of flex time (reduced hours and/or days off, use of flex time instead of vacation, pay out, etc.)
+Employees who leave employment with flex time hours on their account will forfeit those hours.
+Employees who transfer employment to another Appointing Authority's office will also forfeit those hours and their flex bucket will be taken back to zero. - E. Appointing Authorities have the right to manage both the accrual of and the use of flex time (reduced hours and/or days off, use of flex time instead of vacation, pay out, etc.)

 Original Adoption Date Revision Number Eff.
-Date Approved 12/14/22 12/14/22 12/14/22
+Date Approved 12/14/22 1 10/11/23 10/11/23